webbgroup/certified-aws-developer-associate-notes/3-aws-serverless/dynamodb.md

     - etc.
 - Could implement cross region replication using Streams (nowadays it is a provided feature by DynamoDB)
 - Stream have 24 hours of retention (we can not change this)
-- We can choose what type of informaion ends up in stream:
+- We can choose what type of information ends up in stream:
     - KEYS_ONLY - only the key attributes of the modified items are pushed to the stream
     - NEW_IMAGE - the entire item is pushed to the stream after it was modified
-    - OLD_IMAGE - the entire item is pushed to the stream before it was modfied
+    - OLD_IMAGE - the entire item is pushed to the stream before it was modified
     - NEW_AND_OLD_IMAGES - the entire item is pushed to the stream
 - DynamoDB streams are made of shards, we don't have to provision them
 - Records are not retroactively pushed to the stream after enabling it!